Deiangh/CipherQuest/README.md

-# CipherQuest
+# CipherJourney
-CipherQuest is a web application where users decipher messages each day and earn points based on their efforts.
-With CipherQuest, you can challenge yourself and climb the leaderboard by deciphering messages, including weekly challenges.
+CipherJourney is a web application where users decipher messages each day and earn points based on their efforts.
+With CipherJourney, you can challenge yourself and climb the leaderboard by deciphering messages, including weekly challenges.

 ## Features